Welcome to the Yang Research Group at the Department of Aerospace Engineering & Engineering Mechanics at the University

 About Our Group

 Dr. Jin Yang joined the Department of Aerospace Engineering & Engineering Mechanics at UT-Austin as an assistant professor in Fall 2022.
-He received his B.Tech in Engineering Mechanics from Tsinghua University in 2013.
+He received his B.En. in Engineering Mechanics from Tsinghua University in 2013.
 He received his doctorate in 2019 from the California Institute of Technology, where he developed fast, accurate, adaptive-mesh augmented Lagrangian digital image/volume correlation (ALDIC/ALDVC) methods to measure 2D/3D full-field deformations quantitatively.
 After his graduate studies, he was a Postdoctoral Research Associate at the University of Wisconsin-Madison between 2019 and 2022, where his research focused on developing a micro-cavitation-based rheometry method to characterize viscoelastic properties of soft gel-like materials at ultra-high strain rates by utilizing laser-induced cavitation experiments.
 He is the recipient of the Haythornthwaite Seed Grant from ASME and the International Congress of Theoretical and Applied Mechanics (ICTAM) fellowship.